 Fail, Pass or Distinction

-Apprentices will need to achieve the following mandatory qualifications:
+Individuals will need to achieve the following prior to undertaking their end-point assessment:

 The assessment plan can be found here.